A good rooster is like gold – seriously.

 Because roosters don’t produce eggs, they don’t require a layer feed, which is formulated with a calcium boost for laying hens.

-Don’t just feed him corn and scratch however.
+Don’t just feed him corn and scratch, however.
 Neither is formulated to give him the amount of protein he needs to remain healthy.
 A grower ration will meet his nutritional needs.

-You can also feed your rooster an organic homemade feed along side your hens.
+You can also feed your rooster an organic homemade feed alongside your hens.

 Using these tips, you should be able to successfully integrate a rooster into your flock, and enjoy the benefits for years.
+It may take a little patience on your part, but it will be worth it to complete your backyard flock.

 Maat van Uitert is a backyard chicken and sustainable living expert.
 She is also the author of Chickens: Naturally Raising A Sustainable Flock, which was a best seller in it’s Amazon category.
 Maat has been featured on NBC, CBS, AOL Finance, Community Chickens, the Huffington Post, Chickens magazine, Backyard Poultry, and Countryside Magazine.
 She lives on her farm in Southeast Missouri with her husband, two children, and about a million chickens and ducks.
 You can follow Maat on Facebook here and Instagram here.